 for the filling:

-Bake for 6-8 minutes, until the crust is just beginning to set, then remove from the oven and let cool for at least 10 minutes.
+- Bake for 5-8 minutes, until the crust is just beginning to set, then remove from the oven and let cool for at least 10 minutes.
+Set aside.

 Keywords: gingersnap pumpkin pie bars, pumpkin pie, pie, gingersnap crust, fresh ginger, holiday pie, thanksgiving dessert, easy